pfin/claudesidian-mcp/src/services/embeddings/DESIGN.md

 4. Use `Transformers.js` with `Xenova/all-MiniLM-L6-v2` for embeddings
 5. Store vectors in `vec0` virtual tables with native KNN search
 6. Watch vault changes with 10-second debounce
-7. Embed traces on creation (synchronous)
+7. Embed traces on creation when embedding service is available (plus backfill)
 8. One embedding per note (no chunking), one per trace

 **Data Flow:**